ayecue/greyhack-terminal-ui/README.md

 - Persistent VM context per terminal (state survives across `print` calls)
 - One VM per terminal; old executions are stopped before new ones start
 - Security & abuse protection:
     - Limits on variables, string length, loop iterations, execution time
     - Cooldown on resizing the canvas

-  - Queue of at most 5 pending UI blocks per terminal
+While the initial implementation focuses on enabling rich UI via the canvas, the same scripting VM and intrinsic system can be extended to drive other client‑side features (for example, playing sounds, triggering visual effects, or exposing additional in‑game controls).

 ---